Share

 RobTop Games expanded the Geometry Dash universe with these Lite-like spin-offs:

-2025 Updates: What’s New in Geometry Dash Lite?
+2025 Updates: Geometry Dash Lite: What's New?

-• Update 2.207 (Nov 2024): Introduced event levels, daily/weekly chests, new achievements, and bug fixes.
+• Update 2.207 (Nov 2024): Brought in event levels, daily and weekly chests, and new achievements, plus a round of bug fixes.

 Why Play Geometry Dash Lite?